Simple lift of non-simple closed curves: Surfaces with non-empty boundary

 \subsection{Pair of pants.}

 Let $P$ be a pair of pants, i.e., a surface of genus $0$ and $3$ boundary components.
 An $n$-sheeted covering of $P$ is denoted by $P^{[n]}$ where $n\in \mathbb{N}_{\geq 2}$.
 We identify the fundamental group of $P$, $\pi_1(P,v)$ as a rank $2$ free group $F_2$ with generators $a$ and $b$.
+Recall that a \emph{ribbon graph} also called \emph{fat graph} is a graph equipped with a cyclic ordering on the half edges incident to each vertex.
 We choose orientations for $a$ and $b$ and draw the pair of pants $P$ as a directed ribbon graph with one vertex $v$ and two directed edges $a$ and $b$ as in Figure \ref{Pair of pants $P$ with generators}.

-If the number of boundary components of $P^{[n]}$ is $\tilde{k}$, then the following conditions are satisfied (see \cite[Section 1]{massey1974finite}): Also, all values of $\tilde{k}$ satisfying these conditions, are realized by some $n$-sheeted covering of $P$, and its construction is given in \cite[Section 2]{massey1974finite} which we recall below.
+If the number of boundary components of $P^{[n]}$ is $\tilde{k}$, then the following condition is satisfied (see \cite[Section 1]{massey1974finite}): Also, all values of $\tilde{k}$ satisfying this condition are realized by some $n$-sheeted covering of $P$.
+A construction is given in \cite[Section 2]{massey1974finite} which we recall below.